Sometimes, I think we all feel like Ron Wayne.

 Microsoft’s cloud computing system, Azure, is the second biggest — after Amazon’s — in the world.
 It just reported a second-quarter report that shows how revenue for Azure jumped 93% year over year.
 And it’s planning to make that bigger with its recent purchase.
 Wired writes:

 Microsoft is acquiring Deis, an open-source software company that helps businesses build and operate massive online applications atop cloud services… The deal is yet another sign that Microsoft is a very different company than it was just three years ago… Microsoft was beginning to reimagine itself around those two very big ideas: open source software and cloud computing….
 Microsoft has wholeheartedly embraced them both, fully realizing how much they mean to the future of technology.

 With Microsoft placing itself in the position to tap into the wealth of cloud computing, you can be sure that it’s not done making an impact.

 3. International Business Machines Corporation (NYSE: IBM)

-Some think of IBM as the boring Grandpa of the computer group… But you’re wrong.
+Some think of IBM as the boring grandpa of the computer group.
+But they’re wrong.
 The stock has been in a slump over the past few years and is down to $170.91 a share after highs of $214.93 in 2013.
 But there’s no need to fear.